 Way up towards Canada in the remote Northwoods, is another Voyageur statue outside of Crane Lake.
 My first and only trip to the Boundary Waters went through this little tiny town, which is literally at the end of the road.
 This county road ends up in the border town of Crane Lake, which across the lake is Canada.
 Crane Lake has a seaplane base, a customs office, and is the southern entrance to Voyageurs National Park.

-Also on the Canadian border just to the west is the tiny town of Ranier, MN.
+Also on the Canadian border just west of International Falls is the tiny town of Ranier, MN.
 Outside of town you’ll see another Voyageur similar to Barnum’s Big Louie, named Big Vic.
 This one has a much more interesting backstory.
-Apparently back in 1980, the government was trying to bogart a private resident’s land to make it part of Voyageur’s National Park.
+Apparently back in 1980, the government was trying to seize some private land to make it part of Voyageur’s National Park.
 In retaliation, Vic Davis, the landowner, had the F.A.S.T. corporation in Sparta, WI make this 25′ tall statue and even had it flown in to his island home.
 “The Man” (The US Park Service) obviously didn’t like this move either, and seized the statue.
 Davis later won the suit and donated the big guy to the city of Ranier.
-Our friends pose in front of Big Vic the Protest Voyageur up above.

 A new addition to the Voyageur collection is an ornate, chainsaw-carved statue outside of the tourism bureau in Ely, MN as well.